electric-sql/electric/docs/usage/data-modelling/migrations.md

 ## Using your migrations framework

-Use [your prefered migrations framework](../../integrations/backend/index.md) to execute [DDLX statements](./electrification.md).
+Use [your prefered migrations framework](../../integrations/backend/index.md) to execute [DDLX statements](./electrification.md) via the proxy.
 For example:

 <Tabs groupId="migration-framework">
   <TabItem value="ecto" label="Ecto">